 PPC Research and Management Best Practices

-Years of poor PPC keyword research and lazy PPC management have led to incredibly high cost-per-clicks (CPC) in the legal industry.
-Doctors don’t have to worry about such high costs, but the much smaller profit margins make it incredibly important to avoid some of the most common mistakes made with PPC management.
+Years of poor PPC keyword research and lazy PPC management have led to incredibly high cost-per-clicks (CPC) in the legal industry. podiatrists don’t have to worry about such high costs, but the much smaller profit margins make it incredibly important to avoid some of the most common mistakes made with PPC management.
 Some of these mistakes are due to fundamental misunderstanding about how Google AdWords works, but other mistakes are due to not following best practices or properly monitoring performance.

 Using Google’s Keyword Planning Tool Properly